hoytech/rasgueadb/README.md

 * The `db` field is a name for your database.
 It will be used for namespacing in the generated files and the database table names.
 * Each table should have a numeric `tableId`.
 This is used to track updates in the OpLog.
+* There are currently only 3 types supported:
+  * `uint64`: Unsigned 64-bit integer.
+This is the default when no type is specified.
+  * `string`: Arbitrary byte-string.
+  * `ubytes`: Identical to `string`, except for how it is displayed when debugging.

 After compiling the schema, here is an example program that shows how to use the generated header: